tarantool/ansible-cartridge/examples/getting-started-app/README.md

     ...
 ```

-Run playbook:
+Run the playbook:

 ```bash
 $ ansible-playbook -i hosts.yml playbook.yml
 ```

-Now download config again - it would contain new sections.
+Now download the configuration again: it will contain new sections.
 You can experiment with changing section bodies.

-To delete section you have to set `deleted` flag:
+To delete a section, you need to set the `deleted` flag for it:

 ```yaml
 ---